jfh3/PYFIT-FF/README.md

 		* Fast
 		* Flexible
 		* Open Source
 	- __NOTE__: This README file only contains information on how to install and use PYFIT-FF.
-For more detailed information see (PYFIT-FF/docs/DOC.md), generally the information in DOC.md would like to get inside the code and modify it.
+For more detailed information see (PYFIT-FF/docs/DOC.md), generally the information in DOC.md would be useful if you want to get inside the code and modify it.

 ## Current functionality